-Please complete one form for each camper (or family if applying for Family Camp scholarship).
+Please complete one form for each camper (or family if applying for a Family Camp scholarship).
 Scholarship applications for other diocesan camping programs should be sent to their respective camp offices.

 More information coming soon about t-shirts and other items to show your love for Duncan Park.

 Searching for a meaningful, fun, and adventure-filled summer job?
 Look no further than the summer camp programs at Camp Capers, Mustang Island Conference Center, and Duncan Park.
-Each camp has a variety of seasonal positions caring for children and youth campers, serving at family camp, leading wilderness adventure trips, and helping the year-round camp staff make 2020 the best summer yet!
+Each camp has a variety of seasonal positions caring for children and youth campers, serving at family camp, leading wilderness adventure trips, and helping the year-round camp staff make this the best summer yet!